 Yomiel knows no more.
 Nothing, except the yell he would throw all over the world, if he only could – if only his voice weren't dead in his throat and the wish to spill tears stopped drowning him in his useless misery, when all he feels like is a desperate can of garbage.

-Was it his punishment to be always late – too late to watch his skills turn into his ruin, too late to realize he'd been holding a girl and a gun for minutes and then become blind with terror.
-Of course this is, this will be the last of his delays.
+It must be his punishment, to always be late – too late to watch his skills turn into his ruin, too late to realise he had been holding a girl and a gun for minutes, to become blind with terror.
+Of course this is, and this was the last of his delays.

 Once again, Yomiel can hardly believe his eyes.
 A puppy so small and frail, a kitten he had left in a forgotten road he doesn't even remember.
 A moment later, right beside him, a cat is splitting the moonlight in half with his meows, as if all the lives the world depended on their sound.
 And that sound is of sheer pain and loneliness, a pain and loneliness he had never known just ten terrible minutes ago.

 He smashes his head back on the floor, lowering his eyelids in the bed of a false death.
-The cat won't move from his chest too – he meows in his sleep while the city awakens, deep down in its concrete bowels.
+The cat won't move from his chest, either – he meows in his sleep while the city awakens, deep within its concrete bowels.